Pros and Cons of Teaching English OnlineBy Camille Turner

 You often work strange hours

 Since you’re going to be teaching people in other parts of the world, you’ll have to consider time differences.
 Often, this means that you’ll teach at odd hours.
-If you teach online for a company, many of the students may be based out of Asia, which means you could be teaching really late at night or in the early morning hours.
+If you teach online for a company, many of the students may be based out of Asia, which means you could be teaching very late at night or in the early morning hours.

 Booking isn’t guaranteed